bnstrhbn/FanLink/README.md

 Realistically a couple things need to be added.
 I was close but didnt finish minting through a Chainlink External Adapter.
 Right now, anyone can simulate the data array from the Spotify API call and mint to the Solidity contract.
 They can also mint from a single Spotify Account to multiple wallets.
 Using a Chainlink EA, you could encrypt the Access token that was posted to the EA call, then decrypt that and make the Spotify API call from the EA.
 You could also store linkages of Spotify account ID to NFT ID or something similar to ensure 1:1.

 I also didn't get a chance to implement VRFv2 which would have been fun but VRFv1 is a bit easier to use IMO.

-## Accomplishments that we're proud of
-I hadn't used "payable" contracts before!
-So I was happy to get my VRF-enabled payable functions to work.
-I also had a fun moment where I did an amusing "require 1==0" statement to disable all the transferring for my soulbound FanLink token.
-I also am pretty stoked about the idea of vampire attacking web2.

-## What we learned
-I feel like I learned a ton about ERC-1155, the fact that "Soulbound" isn't too much of a defined standard right now, and my frontend skills improved a lot.
-I hadn't actually used OAuth in practice to actually build anything before, despite troubleshooting a ton of it with developers in my day-job.

-## What's next for FanLink
-TBD - it would be excited to get the EA up and running.

 ## Requirements